Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

 \subsection{Real Data Analysis: Epistasis Detection}

-\tO{We apply a two-stage process to a real data set examining prevalence of polycystic ovary syndrome (PCOS) in females who self-identified as having Caucasian or European-ancestry.
+We apply a two-stage process to a real data set examining prevalence of polycystic ovary syndrome (PCOS) in females who self-identified as having Caucasian or European-ancestry.
 With the proper approvals, this PCOS dataset was downloaded from the database of genotypes and phenotypes (dbGaP) of the National Center for Biotechnology Information (NCBI) at the NIH (dbGaP Study Accession: \href{https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000368.v1.p1}{phs000368.v1.p1}).
 This data consists of 4099 (3055 controls, 1042 cases) observations of each of 731,442 SNPs.
-The response is PCOS affection status (0 = control, 1 = case) and the predictors are the encoded SNP geneotype values.
+The response is PCOS affection status (0 = control, 1 = case) and the predictors are the encoded SNP geneotype values (where 1, 2, and 3 correspond with homozygous recessive, heterozygous, and homozygous dominant respectively).
 Our specific aim is to identify SNPs which most strongly interact with one another in determining PCOS affection status.